-We believe that the true Church is composed of everyone who through faith in Jesus Christ has been given new life by the Holy Spirit and are united in the Body of Christ, with Christ as their Head.
+We believe that the true Church is composed of everyone who through faith in Jesus Christ has been given new life by the Holy Spirit and is united in the Body of Christ, with Christ as their Head.
 Only members of the true Church are eligible for membership in the local church.

 BAPTISM AND THE LORD'S SUPPER